Spider Project: Skill scheduling

 In addition to conventional assignment of resources to activities, Spider supports assignment of resource Skills.
 In this situation user has to create table with relation between resources and skills.
 One resource can have one or more skills, equally every skill, can have one or more resources assigned to them.
 During project scheduling Spider automatically selects the actual resource, which will be assigned to activity.
 The decision which resource to assigned will be based on resource skills, productivities, costs and user defined priorities.

 Variable Resource Assignment

 In addition to conventional assignment of resources, when user specifies a fixed amount of resources assigned to a specific activity (e.g. Brick Layer [500%]), Spider supports situation, when user specifies a range (minimum and maximum amount of resources) required for activity.
 In this situation activity will be ongoing if minimum amount of resources is available, and if and when more resources become available, they will also be assigned to this activity.

 Market share and geography

 No independent data Spider Project's market share exists.
-Spider Project team claims Spider Project is used in almost 30 countries, and believe Russia and Ukraine have the most installations.
+Spider Project team claims Spider Project is used in 37 countries, and believe Russia and Ukraine have the most installations.

 Having its head office in Moscow, Russia, as well as several representatives in Russia, Spider Project Team has also partners in the following countries: